 I used to be one of those people who had a grand total of two or three coats — one dressy and one casual, and maybe something in between.
-That really is enough for our winters here in Pennsylvania, especially if you’re a minimalist… which I used to be, until this here blog took over my life, ha!

 If you ever go out and feel like you don’t have quite the right thing to top off your outfit, maybe one of these will fill that hole in your closet.

 For casual wear, I usually wear some type of quilted jacket or down parka.
 Here in Pennsylvania, we get a lot of messy weather, so it’s important to have a coat that can hold up to wet and sometimes snowy conditions.

 The North Face Metropolis Water Repellent Down Parka